(2015) Alex Lamb, Gollancz, £14.99, trdpbk, 448pp, ISBN 978-1-473-20608-3

 This is Lamb's debut novel and all this may be because he has not yet quite caught his stride.
 As said, the story is fine.
 Indeed more than that, his subject matter is germane to a number of real-life social and science-and-society issues.
 We, in the early 21st century, are seeing some disturbing theocracies what with conflict between the Abrahamic religions and the shocking treatment of women and seχual minorities by some states.
 (Though it should be noted that such treatment comes from bigoted individuals and not the principal themes of core religious teachings which do preach tolerance in-between occasional bouts of thunder and lightening.
 Also that some of the non-religious secular are also known for seχual-intolerance, misogyny and, indeed plain common criminality.)

 And then there is the whole genetic modification thing.
 Consider the real-life venomous dislike of genetic modification by the extreme end of the European 'green' movement, or even the more general distaste for eugenics even though this is more understandable given its association with a certain, fortunately short-lived, early-to-mid-twentieth century western European political regime that thrust the world into war and committed atrocious acts up to and including genocide… So the issues Lamb are exploring are not at all trivial.
-Just change the light some of the protagonists are viewed and the novel's forces of good could become those of evil and vice-versa.
+Just change the light in which some of the protagonists are viewed and the novel's forces of good could become those of evil and vice-versa.
 Now, don't get me wrong, Lamb has not written a novel with a subtext that explores these issues to such depths, but I did wonder whether he would, or could?
 At the end of the day, what we have with Roboteer is a reasonable, mid-list offering.
 This is actually a fair achievement with which most writers, let alone debut writers, would be very pleased.
 Furthermore, this is only Lamb's first book, and it looks like we may perhaps be getting a follow-up novel set in the same universe.
 If this is so, who knows where he will take us and how he will develop as an author.
+This is a writer worth keeping an eye on.
+As Alex Lamb's writing, plot pacing etc., seemed to have settled in in this book's latter half, it will genuinely be interesting to see how the next in the series will turn out.

 [Up: Fiction Reviews Index | SF Author: Website Links | Home Page: Concatenation]